kaufman-lab/build_containers/README.md

 -   pull_request: Any commit in a pull request will run the action, but images are only built if the definitions are changed relative to the main branch (this prevents building for things like readme-only changes).
 When the trigger is pull_request, images are built but not deployed.
 This allows testing that the definition files works without uploading the image.
 The exception is dev tags which are built *and* deployed (which allows testing an image without the bother of merging a PR to main).
 Note that the pull_request trigger is really only designed to be a pull request where the target is main.
 Unpredictable results may occur if the destination branch isn't main.
 -   push: This occurs when a pull request is merged into main (or a push to main without a pull request).
 This will cause images to be built and deployed, but only if the definition files are changed relative to the last commit on main (this prevents building for things like readme-only changes).

 Warning: if a push workflow fails on main, a dangerous situation is created: definition files are committed to main but no corresponding images to those definitions have been deployed.
-To resolve this situation you need first fix the issue that caused the workflow failture then manually rerun the builds (either using workflow_dispatch or by pushing whitespace changes to the corresponding build_scripts).
+To resolve this situation you need first fix the issue that caused the workflow failure then manually rerun the builds (either using workflow_dispatch or by pushing whitespace changes to the corresponding build_scripts).

 Inspiration for this repo, along with more complicated examples for building multiple images can be found here: <https://github.com/singularityhub/github-ci>